exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ```

 **Please note**
-* If you accidently created a new AI-Lab Docker container and the stopped container still exists please remove the new container and restart the existing one.
+* If you accidently created a new AI Lab Docker container and the stopped container still exists please remove the new container and restart the existing one.
-* If there is no stopped AI-Lab container and you are using Exasol Docker-DB you need to link the newly created container to the Exasol Docker-DB network `db_network_DemoDb`.
+* If there is no stopped AI Lab container and you are using Exasol Docker-DB you need to link the newly created container to the Exasol Docker-DB network `db_network_DemoDb`.

 ```shell
 docker network connect db_network_DemoDb <CONTAINER>